-I’ve received a lot of questions about the color on our concrete patio, so I thought it was about time I finally do a post to answer questions and give you some details on how to do it yourself!
+ave you ever wanted to paint your concrete porch or patio?
+I’ve received a lot of questions about the color on our concrete, so I thought it was about time I finally do a post to answer questions and give you some details on how to do it yourself!

-Now, if you are pouring brand new concrete, you are able to order it stained from the start in a variety of colors so that’s definitely the way to go if you have that option.
+Yes you can!
+If you are pouring a brand new concrete driveway or patio, you are able to order it stained from the start in a variety of colors.
+That’s definitely the way to go if you have that option.
 That is actually what we did originally, but through a series of unfortunate events we ended up with half of the patio white and half gray. :) Fancy, yes?
 It’s a long story, but the bright side of this situation was that even though it was a bit of a disaster, we were able to solve it in the end.

-If you simply want to refresh your old concrete, it’s pretty easy.
-I remember painting concrete porch and steps years ago in one of our old houses and being so shocked by how simple it was!
+If you simply want to refresh your old concrete, I think painting or staining it is pretty easy.
+I remember painting a concrete porch and steps years ago in one of our old houses and being so shocked by how simple it was!
 We were about to put our home up for sale and wanted our front doorway area to feel fresh and clean.
 What a difference the dark gray paint made!
 It made me wish we had done it sooner so we could have enjoyed it longer.

 It’s so simple that it’s a project you can totally do at the beginning of the season every year or two to refresh it, especially if you don’t have a huge porch or patio.

-We tracked down the product our contractor used so we could use the same one to refresh some of our concrete.
-We did not restain our porch this year (just the patio), so while it’s faded to be lighter than it was originally it’s still fine for another year.
+Stain ideally needs to be refreshed every year or two.
+I’m sure it also depends on the climate where you live and the amount of use or traffic the concrete patio has.
+We did not re-stain our covered porch this year (just the patio), so while it’s faded to be lighter than it was originally it’s still fine for another year.

 We also stained a small part of the old patio that still existed between our new concrete and new deck so all the concrete would flow on through a bit more cohesively (see the two photos below for what I mean).
 It’s not a perfect match because we did different parts different times, but it’s a lot better than it was.